B&B Accommodation

 islet on which the castle is built.

 At the end of the bridge you are faced with the heptagonal and now impenetrable building which was once the main entrance (in the days when there was no bridge across to the island).
 It is thought that this unique, oddly-shaped part of the castle might have been built in the 16th century to protect the well which it encompasses, as well as to strengthen an existing entrance in the wall behind it.
 After passing through this gateway, you would have crossed a small wooden bridge across the well, then entered a funnel-shaped courtyard with upper defences, before finally reaching the main castle.
 The guards could easily have prevented your passage by withdrawing the wooden bridge across the well.
-Today you cannot see its interior, so take a walk up the left-hand side where you will pass the site of another, later (17th century) entrance, which like its predecessor was not recreated when the castle was built.

-The modern entrance was chosen to be an arch in the south wall and over its portcullis is a Gaelic inscription which translates as:
+The more modern entrance was chosen to be an arch in the south wall and over its portcullis is a Gaelic inscription which translates as:

 As long as there is a MacRae inside There will never be a Fraser outside |